Meesayen/gladius-forge/README.md

 es6-gulp-boilerplate
 =================

-Prebuilt Gulp environment for ES6 web app boilerplates.
+Prebuilt Gulp environment for ES6+ web app boilerplates.

-It comes with an ES6 to ES5-ish (as IE8 compatible as possible) compilation process, together with a Browserify bundling and Uglifyjs compression.
+It comes with an ES6+ (ES7 async/await are there) to ES3-ish (as IE8 compatible
+as possible, but you may have to import polyfills, shims and shams accordingly) compilation process, together with a Browserify bundling and Uglifyjs compression.

 Plus a CSS compilation task, to choose from one of the following: